 On hidden cofounders

-I live in San Francisco where the AI revolution is taking off.
-I also attended undergrad at a very tech-forward school.
+I live in San Francisco (which cannot get enough of AI) and attended undergrad at a very tech-forward school.

 Between these two facts, most pattern-matchers would jump (forgivably) to the conclusion that this is the flint that made me a founder — the bay area, its thriving tech ecosystem, its deep venture pockets.